1. 1 · 1 = 1

 So you can imagine how swell I felt when, in early eighties I found a neat way out of the trouble.
 I taught it to my students and asked with false modesty: why no book brings you something as simple as that?
 But one day my students told me: our book does!
 It is basically your proof.

 It was the third edition of A First Course in Abstract Algebra by John B.Fraleigh, Addison-Wesley, 1982.
 It states that the proof comes from the article Even and Odd Permutations by William I.Miller, published in 1971 in the Journal of the Mathematics Associations of Two-Year Colleges, (v.5, p.32).
 The book is not the first choice for popular courses.
-Too bad - the problem might have been avoided since 20 or 30 years years.
+Too bad teaching the topic might have been easier since 20 or 30 years.

 Here is my rendering of the argument.
 Take the set An of positive natural numbers up to n and proceed with inductive proof on n.
 Dealing with transpositions you have to start the induction with n=2.
 There is only one possible transposition (1 2) and the product (1 2)m is not trivial for odd m.
 Next, assume that identity map ek is actually always expressed by a product of an even number of transpositions if k<n and then you prove the same statement for en.
 You take any product of transpositions that results in en and try to modify it so that the symbol 1 does not appear in the modified form.
 Thus, the modified form is a product of transpositions that operate on less than n symbols.
 And if your modifications leave the number of factors intact or diminish it by an even number than your claim is proven.